-Principle 9 Transparency of Benchmark Determinations JBATA stipulates the calculation and publication processes in the "(Attachment 1) Rate Submission Procedures" of the Code of Conduct and releases the information on its website.
+➤ Principle 9 Transparency of Benchmark Determinations JBATA stipulates the calculation and publication processes in the "(Attachment 1) Rate Submission Procedures" of the Code of Conduct and releases the information on its website.

-Rates submitted by reference banks are the sole data sources used in the JBA TIBOR determination process and published simultaneously through the service provider.
-The JBA TIBOR and the rates submitted by reference banks, including the two highest quotes and the two lowest quotes excluded from the calculation of the JBA TIBOR, are available by users and related authorities.
-The calculation methods are also set forth in the Code of Conduct and are disclosed on the website.
+Rates submitted by reference banks are the sole data sources used in the JBA TIBOR determination process and published simultaneously with official rates through the service provider.
+The JBA TIBOR and the rates submitted by reference banks, including the two highest quotes and the two lowest quotes excluded from the calculation of the JBA TIBOR, are available by users and relevant authorities.
+The calculation methods are also set forth in the Operational Rules and the Code of Conduct and are disclosed on the website.